fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 ## Configure the High and Low Columns

-By default, the spark column chart highlights the highest and lowest data plots using a default color, and also shows their values.
+By default, the **spark charts’** column highlights the highest and lowest data plots using a default color, and also shows their values.
 You can, however, configure the colors for the highest and lowest columns based on your requirement.
 Use the following attributes to do so:

 * Specify the hex code for the fill color of the column with the highest value using the `highColor` attribute.